 99+% of online data submissions DSRs leave the RMS within 30 seconds of submission.
 Delivery through the e-mail servers will delay delivery but you should receive the DSR within a minute or so.
 The system runs non-stop 24/7/365.

 Yes, you can get a copy from the system.
 Log in and select your registration.
 Under Data Submission Management select the year of the missing DSR under Data Submission History.
 Next select the month then the product category.
 On the next screen the system will list all the DSR’s for that data submission.
 Click on the DSR icon to start the download process.

-The QuEST Forum servers all run on Coordinated Universal Time.
+The TIA-BPC servers all run on Coordinated Universal Time.
 UTC is the modern variant of Greenwich Mean Time(GMT).
 For the purpose of determining if a data submission is on time or late, please note that UTC is used and not the local time of the submitter.

 You must submit the entire data submission.
 Resubmissions replace the original submission entirely so they overwrite the old data.

 Use the Delete Data Submission function only when data was entered in the wrong product category.
 If you entered incorrect data and want to change it, use the ‘Resubmit TL 9000 Data’ function.
 Once the Delete Data Submission function is used, data cannot be re-entered for the deleted data.

 The Product Category Table is updated to accommodate new products and to better describe products.
 The industry is fast paced and many people want to be certified to TL 9000 but there is no product category for their products.
 The Product Category Table team must update the tables frequently to accommodate them.

 The Product Category Tables can be downloaded from page http://tl9000.org/handbooks/pct.htm